Local imperfect feedback control in non-equilibrium biophysical systems enabled by thermodynamic constraints: Thermodynamic constraints enable simple rules for tracking and adaptation

-While our current framework is most directly applicable to a system of non-equilibrium unimolecular (i.e., first-order or pseudo-first-order) reactions, we anticipate that it can be extended to certain classes of bimolecular reactions as well.
-In Refs.\ \citenum{gunawardena2012linear, nam2022linear, owen2023thermodynamic}, for example, it is described how under approximations like timescale separation, bimolecular reaction networks or enzyme catalyzed reactions describing the dynamics of chemical concentrations can be cast into effective linear forms for which the matrix-tree theorem applies and our thermodynamic constraint holds.
+Finally, while our framework is most directly applicable to a system of non-equilibrium unimolecular (i.e., first-order or pseudo-first-order) reactions, we anticipate that it can be extended to certain classes of bimolecular reactions as well.
+In Refs.~ \citenum{gunawardena2012linear, nam2022linear, owen2023thermodynamic}, for example, it is described how under approximations like timescale separation bimolecular reaction networks or enzyme catalyzed reactions describing the dynamics of chemical concentrations can be cast into effective linear forms for which the matrix-tree theorem applies and our thermodynamic constraint holds.
 These works also account for processes like degradation and synthesis within the reaction network (not just through the feedback rules), broadening the set of biological scenarios to which our results apply.

-We next proceed to show how systems with the local feedback rule in Equation \ref{eq1Ddyn} achieve control in a range of settings.
-We analytically and numerically establish that local stability of the dynamics in Equation \ref{eq1Ddyn} implies global stability when only one or two driving forces are regulated, regardless of the complexity of the overall network.
-Despite the thermodynamic constraint on monotonicity failing as multiple edges are tuned simultaneously in systems with high-dimensional feedback, we give numerical results and heuristic arguments which show that similar robust behavior persists.
-The thermodynamic constraint on response provides far greater stability to the system than would be expected naively given the simple linear form of Equation~\ref{eq1Ddyn}.

-\subsection{Tracking and adaptation with one feedback loop: global stability of linear feedback rule due to constraints on non-equilibrium response}

-We first consider a control problem with one regulated driven edge, i.e., $N_\alpha = 1$.
-As mentioned previously, such feedback regulation can be expected to occur routinely in biological systems.
-Figure \ref{1DLearning}A illustrates the random graph used in this section, with the regulated edge and feedback observable $C_1$ labeled.
-The local stability of the nonlinear Markov dynamics, $\dot{\mathbf{p}} = \mathbf{W}(\alpha_a) \mathbf{p}$ combined with Equation \ref{eq1Ddyn}, depends on the value of $S_{a1}$.
-We first consider an adiabatic limit in which the network is always at steady state for the current value of $\alpha_a(t)$, i.e., $\mathbf{p}(t) = \bp(\alpha_a(t))$.
-In this limit Equation \ref{eq1Ddyn} reads

-Local stability of these dynamics is ensured if $S_{a1}$ is chosen to have the opposite sign of $\partial C_1 / \partial \alpha_a$ evaluated at the fixed point $C_1(\bp(\alpha_a^\text{env})) = C_1^\text{env}$.
-Considering the region of validity of a Taylor expansion to first order, the size of the basin of attraction is expected to be roughly proportional to this gradient.
-However, the non-equilibrium constraint on the fixed sign of $\partial C_1 / \partial \alpha_a$ ensures that $S_{a1}$ and $-\partial C_1 / \partial \alpha_a$ share the same sign for any value of $\alpha_a$.
-Consequently, the dynamics are also globally stable (see SI Figure \ref{SI_GlobalLocalDynamics}) due to our thermodynamic constraint, with an infinitely-sized basin of attraction.
+In truly non-linear reaction networks it is also sometimes possible to derive similar constraints on monotonic responses.